BadmWe/dspyt-webpage/dspyt/posts/faq.md

 ]
 ```

 In particular, we are expanding Dspyt delegate program.
 If your post covers governance and DAOs, please, include the keywords: `governance`, `DAO`, as well the names of the ecosystems and the proposal related keywords.

-## Submission Process

-1. Fork repository to your personal GitHub account
-2. Implement modifications to your fork / copy of the dspyt-web repository
-3. Propose a pull request from your version to the main branch of dspyt-web repository
-4. Await feedback and authorization.
-Dspyt team will provide valuable feedback as soon as possible.

 ## Dspyt Approval